 Wages for Broad Occupational Groups

 Reviewing occupational wages is a useful step in planning a career.
 The table below presents the size and average wages for broad occupational groups instead of for specific occupations.
-Healthcare, management, engineering, and computer groups lead the wage list and had wages that were as much as twice the average for all occupations.
+Healthcare practitioners, management, engineering, and computer groups lead the wage list and had wages that were as much as twice the average for all occupations.
 Many of the specific occupations in these top groups require advanced education and training.
-Unfortunately, these occupational groups aren’t dominant in Northwest Oregon’s economy.
-Management and healthcare occupational groups provide more than 5,000 jobs each in Northwest Oregon, but computer and engineering occupational groups provide fewer than 2,000 jobs each.
+Unfortunately, with the exception of health care practitioners and management, these occupational groups aren’t dominant in Northwest Oregon’s economy.
+Computer and engineering occupational groups provide fewer than 2,000 jobs each.

 Lower-wage occupational groups, including food preparation and serving, personal care, building and grounds cleaning and maintenance, and sales occupations, are filled with specific occupations that generally require less education.
-Some specific occupations in these lower-wage occupations do pay well.
+Some specific occupations in these lower-wage occupation groups do pay well.
 For example, some sales people make very high wages.
-Wholesale and manufacturing sales representatives selling things other than technical products, had statewide average wages around $63,000 per year.
+Wholesale and manufacturing sales representatives selling technical products had average wages around $123,000 per year.
 Wholesale sales and construction are generally recognized as two occupational categories where it is possible to make above-average wages without having formal post-secondary education or training.

 Wage data presented here are collected through the Occupational Employment Survey (OES), a semi-annual survey measuring occupational employment and wage rates for payroll workers by industry.
 In Oregon, the survey samples more than 6,000 establishments a year, taking three years to fully collect the sample of 19,000 establishments.